 Bristol Parent Carers

-The Carers’ Support Centre (Bristol and South Glos) is one of over 140 carers centres, which belongs to this networking organisation.
+Carers Support Centre (Bristol and South Gloucestershire) is one of over 140 carers centres, which belong to this networking organisation.
 Their website provides comprehensive information on money and benefits and getting help e.g. respite care, employment, holidays, transport, bereavement.
-They also run an online discussion forum and chat room for carers.
+If you would like to chat to other carers online, Carers Trust has a list of forums.

 Learning Disability Helpline: 0808 808 1111